‘Today there is crying in baseball’: Athletics bid farewell to Oakland with one final victory - KESQ

 The most memorable of the no-hitters came in 2010, when left-hander Dallas Braden pitched a perfect game on Mother’s Day, with his grandmother Peggy Lindsey in attendance.

-The A’s head to Seattle to face the Mariners for a three-game series starting Friday to close out their season.
+The A’s head to Seattle Friday to face the Mariners for a three-game series that will close out their season.

 The-CNN-Wire